acpotluri/lfqa_summary/README.md

 ### Pegasus

-To run the zero-shot Pegasus model run the following command (where model name is the checkpoint from [HuggingFace](https://huggingface.co/models?search=pegasus) you would like to use):
+To run the zero-shot Pegasus model run the following command from the `model/Pegasus` (where model name is the checkpoint from [HuggingFace](https://huggingface.co/models?search=pegasus) you would like to use):

 ```
 python pegasus.py --batch_size <chosen batch size> --model_name <chosen checkpoint name>